chrisbu/chrisbu.github.io/_tabs/about.md

 * Development best practices
 * Application Architecture

-but also a broad range of other technologies and topics including Python, ML, Raspberry Pi.
+and also a broad range of other technologies and topics including Python, ML, Raspberry Pi.

 ## Socials